Daddy Lumba: Rising popularity (1990–2000s)

 Throughout the 1990s, he produced albums for several fellow artists in Germany, including Vida by Felix Owusu, in 1992.
 Around this time, Lumba met Ofori Amponsah, who was looking for a producer to kickstart his music career.
 Simultaneously, Daddy Lumba briefly put his music career on hold.
 His first collaboration with Lumba was on the song "Anti Atta," and he released his debut album, Asew.
 He had also worked with Ofori with the studio album, Wo Ho Kyere, released in 1999.

 In 1999, he won three awards at the Ghana Music Awards, including Album of the Year and Most Popular Song of the year.
-He also won Artist of the Year at the Ghana Music Awards in 2000.
+He also won Artiste of the Year at the Ghana Music Awards in 2000.

 On 10 December 2005, Daddy Lumba performed at the House of Blues in Chicago.

 Daddy Lumba was a public endorser of New Patriotic Party (NPP).
 His song, "Nana Ye Winner," played a vital role in the party's presidential campaigns in 2008 (its release date), 2012, and 2016.
 He also released another song for Nana Akufo-Addo's 2020 re-election, titled "4 More For Nana."

-On January 11 2009, three armed military personnel stormed into Lumba's residence in Atimatim, Kumasi.
+On 11 January 2009, three armed military personnel stormed into Lumba's residence in Atimatim, Kumasi.
 In the home at the time were his younger sister, Faustina Fosu, along with other relatives.
 According to Faustina, the armed men asked about the whereabouts of Lumba, elaborating that they had travelled with him from Accra and were told by him to meet him in the house.
 Once she told them he wasn't home, they left, only to return two hours later at the gate of the home with aggression and verbal insults.
 Once they left, she got in contact with authorities.
 There were no public statements by Daddy Lumba about the incident.